PrefectHQ/prefect/docs/guides/deployment/servereless-workers.md

 In this guide you will:

-- Create a work pool that sends work to your chosen serverless infrastructure option
+- Create a work pool that sends work to your chosen serverless infrastructure
 - Deploy a flow to that work pool
-- Start a worker that will poll the matched work pool for scheduled runs
+- Start a worker that will poll its matched work pool for scheduled runs
 - Schedule a deployment run that a worker will pick up from the work pool

 !!! note "Serverless push work pools don't require a worker"
-    Options for push versions of AWS ECS, Azure Container Instances, and Google Cloud Run work pools that do not require a worker are available with Prefect Cloud.
+    Options for push work pool versions of AWS ECS, Azure Container Instances, and Google Cloud Run that do not require a worker are available with Prefect Cloud.
-    These options require less configuration because no worker is required.
+    These options don't require a worker.
     Read more in the [Serverless Push Work Pool Guide](/guides/deployments/serverless/).

-In this guide we will run our worker locally.
-You could run your worker in a cloud VM or the serverless infrastructure type where you are running your flows.
 To see an example of running flows in AWS ECS and a worker in AWS ECS see the [guide in the `prefect-aws` docs](https://prefecthq.github.io/prefect-aws/ecs_guide/)
-To see an example of running flows in Google Cloud Run and a worker in Google Cloud Run see the forthcoming guide in the [`prefect-gcp` docs](https://prefecthq.github.io/prefect-gcp/).
+To see an example of running flows in Google Cloud Run and a worker in Google Cloud Run see the guide in the [`prefect-gcp` docs](https://prefecthq.github.io/prefect-gcp/).

 !!! note "Choosing between Google Cloud Run and Google Vertex AI"
     Google Vertex AI is well-suited for machine learning model training applications in which GPUs or TPUs and high resource levels are desired.